oroinc/twig-inspector/Bundle/Resources/doc/contributing.md

 # Contributing
-If you are improving JS at this package, it's required to update minified version before the commit.
+If you are improving JS in this package, updating minified version before the commit is required.

-While working at `./Bundle/Resources/views/assets/`, to update minified versions at `dist/` folder after modifying files in `src/` run:
+After modifying the files in `./Bundle/Resources/views/assets/src/`, run the command below to update the minified versions in the `./Bundle/Resources/views/assets/dist/` folder :
 ```
 npm install
 gulp